rschristopher/ischristtrue.com/src/modern-views/free-will.md

  [semi-Pelagian](https://en.wikipedia.org/wiki/Semi-Pelagianism) views.

 !!! info "Semi-Pelegianism"
-    Broadly speaking, a *semi-Pelegian* view is any that grants man some ability for salvation independent of God's grace.
-Even in the most rationalistic terms, if the Pelagian view was 100% man choosing to be good, the semi-Pelegian view is anything greater than 0%.
-E.g., if one is to say man possesses some ability to do good and reach salvation independent of God, just 0.1% and 99.9% is God, then this a semi-Pelegian view.
+    Broadly speaking, a *semi-Pelegian* view is any that grants humans some ability for salvation independent of God's grace.
+Even in the most rationalistic terms, if the Pelagian view was 100% man choosing to be good, the semi-Pelegian view is anything greater than 0%

+    E.g., if one is to say that man possesses some small ability to do good and reach salvation independent of God, just 0.1% man and 99.9% is God, then this a semi-Pelegian view.

     The contrary view is not necessarily 0% for man (although that view exists), but rather an insistence that 100% of goodness and salvation is due to God.